develohpanda/Bot-Hackfest/README.md

 Republish, and then you can navigate to https://your-bot-name.azurewebsites.net/ to use the chatbox.

-You can also navigate to http://localhost:3979/default.htm to view the same page, although the bot will still be connected to the deployed version in Azure.
+You can also navigate to http://localhost:3979/default.htm to view the same page, although the bot will be connected to the deployed version in Azure.
 To debug a local version of the bot, use the bot emulator.